The Stradfords of Black Wall Street Tulsa

 Peaceful demonstrators from five continents gathered this week marking the 50th Quadrennial Conference of the African Methodist Episcopal Church.
 The late Reverend James Milton Stradford migrated from Short Creek, Alabama to Cleveland, Ohio and raised a clan with his bride Alma Thomas under the Stradford brand.
 In all, 14 Black Lives mattered at the Greater Avery AME Church on Cleveland's east side.

 The Stradfords of Cleveland are among nearly 13,000 A.M.E.
-Church Members Connecting Around The World, sharing passion and purpose for America’s future.
-Through Facebook, they’re discovering remnant relatives to some shared values and, perhaps some insight on what’s really wrong in America.
+Church Members Connecting Around The World, sharing passion and purpose for America's future.
+Through Facebook, they're discovering remnant relatives to some shared values and, perhaps some insight on what is really wrong in America.
 Since 1999, Stephanie Walker Stradford and her husband, Eric, have promoted an 18th Century business model for socioeconomic repair.

-The Stradfords, and other historically disadvantaged kinfolk, are bridging a “learn-to-earn” divide between politics, economics and the historical Black church.
-Planners for the 95th Anniversary of The Tulsa Race Riots called on Laurel Stradford of Chicago for this years’ keynote address.
-Laurel and other Stradfords around the globe are reflecting on their past and shedding light on some historically systemic problems that might ultimately “Make America Great Again.”
+The Stradfords, and other historically disadvantaged kinfolk, are bridging a "learn-to-earn” divide between politics, economics and the historical Black church.
+Planners for the 95th Anniversary of The Tulsa Race massacre called on Laurel Stradford of Chicago for this years" keynote address.
+Laurel and other Stradfords around the globe are reflecting on their past and shedding light on some historically systemic problems that might ultimately “Make America Great Again."

 Political slogans in a year of presidential campaigning can and should move a nation from CHAOS to COMMUNITY.
 Like many other Americans, Laurel Stradford's trail of tears takes us back to the rise and fall of the Stradford Empire, along with the massacre of 800 Blacks between May 31 and June 1, 1921.